hvariant/boggle/README.md

-## boggle-path-search
+## boggle solver

-This program enumerates all the possible paths on a boggle board.
+This program enumerates all the possible paths on a boggle board and can also randomly generate and solve a boggle game.

 Dictionary downloaded from [here](http://www.cs.duke.edu/courses/cps100/spring05/assign/boggle/), renamed from `enable1.txt` to `dictionary.txt`.